openstack/openstack-manuals/doc/contributor-guide/source/doc-tools/contributing.rst

    For now, the documentation toolkit is tested with basic ``flake8`` and ``bashate`` tests.
 A test suite would be welcome.

-   Since the ``openstack-doc-test`` tool is used for gating of the OpenStack documentation repositories, test building of these repositories with any changes done within the tool repository:

-   #.
-Install ``openstack-doc-tools`` locally.
-   #.
-Check out the gated repositories.
-      The repositories gated by ``openstack-doc-tools`` are:

-      * api-site
-      * openstack-manuals

-   #.
-Run :command:`tox` inside of each gated repository.

 #.
 Submit your change for review through the Gerrit tool as described
    in the `gerrit workflow <http://docs.openstack.org/infra/manual/developers.html#development-workflow>`_.